 |International||$25,000 and up|

 For any of these types of adoption, the important thing to remember is to plan for the expenses in advance.
 The expenses typically must be paid at various times over the life of your adoption journey.
 They usually do not have to be paid all at once.

 The most common expenses related to adoptions involve agency fees, home study, attorney’s fees, counseling, medical expenses, travel expenses and court fees.
 In addition to using personal financial assets, many people turn to other sources of help to fund their adoptions.
 These resources can include family help, grants, crowdfunding efforts, and various fundraising efforts.

-Fortunately, for adoptions finalized in 2020, there is a federal adoption tax credit of up to $14,200 per child.
+Fortunately, for adoptions finalized in 2022, there is a federal adoption tax credit of up to $14,890 per child.
 Taxpayers can use this credit to reduce their federal tax liability.
-The credit is available in various amounts for all families which have up to $254,520 in adjusted gross income.
+The credit is available in various amounts for all families which have up to $263,410 in adjusted gross income.
 The credit begins to phase out for higher income families.
 To qualify for the credit, you simply have to incur typical adoption expenses for a successful or failed adoption that are concluded in the tax year.
+The qualified expenses include adoption fees, court costs, and other expenses directly related to the legal adoption of an eligible child.
 The credit does not apply to the adoption of a stepchild.

 If you have additional questions about the costs associated with adoptions or any other adoption-related matters, please don’t hesitate to give us a call.
 We have many years of experience and can help guide you through the adoption process.
-Contact us today by calling (479) 521-5820 or by filling out the below contact form.
+With offices in Fayetteville and Little Rock, our Arkansas adoption attorney, Keith Morrison, can assist families throughout the state.
+Contact us today by calling (479) 521-5820 e-mailing: email@example.com, or by filling out the below contact form.